Skip to main content

 Location: Animal Disease Research

-Title: Evaluation of an in-house indirect immunoperoxidase test (IPT) for African swine fever virus antibody detection
+Title: Evaluation of an in-house indirect immunoperoxidase test for detection of antibodies against African swine fever virus

 Author